 Dr. Bell was drafted during WWII and he served with the United States Army.
 The address on his Draft Registration card was 116 Harris Street in Lodi, Ohio.
 Further it recorded that he was “Self Employed” as a medical doctor and his office was located at 113 Harris Street.

 Dr. Bell died on the 21st of November of 1952.
 Mrs. Bell died on the 4th of December, 1990.
-They are buried side by side at the Woodlawn Cemetery in Lodi, Ohio.
+Dr. and Mrs. Bell were buried side by side at the Woodlawn Cemetery in Lodi, Ohio.
 Their daughter Shirley Mae died in 1999 and she is also buried at Woodlawn Cemetery next to her husband George Harold Mong.